 Bowditch is committed to the advancement and success of our women lawyers.

-The Women’s Initiative provides an internal network of support to encourage growth and achievement.
-Members actively promote women inside and outside the firm, create a strong sense of team among our women and support business development efforts.
+The Women’s Initiative at Bowditch provides an internal network of support to encourage growth and achievement.
+Members actively promote women inside and outside the firm, create a strong sense of team among our women, and support business development efforts.

 Internally, we host quarterly meetings for female lawyers and senior administrative staff.
 During these meetings, we report on external initiatives for organizations with which we are involved and ensure that we maintain our ongoing presence.
 Also during these meetings, we focus on career advancement by discussing business books and tactics.